grassrootseconomics/org-website/content/blog/municipal-basic.rst

 While in Kenya we rely on Humanitarian organizations to supply a basic income token - a municipality, or local administration would be a wonderful anchor for community health in this way.
-The possibilities of MBIs combined with CICs are profound and life affirming.
-Consider the value in decentralized, municipally supported economies (networks of MBIs) - building and supporting local as well as regional or National economies.

-	**While in Kenya we rely on Humanitarian organizations to supply a basic income token - a municipality, or local administration would be a wonderful anchor for community health in this way.
-The possibilities of MBIs combined with CICs are profound and life affirming.
-Consider the value in decentralized, municipally supported economies (networks of MBIs) - building and supporting local as well as regional or National economies.**
+The possibilities of MBIs combined with CICs are profound and life affirming. **Consider the value in decentralized, municipally supported economies (networks of MBIs) - building and supporting local as well as regional or National economies.**